What is the Accredited Texas-Bred Program?

-A foal by a non-accredited stallion whose dam is not next-bred to an accredited Texas stallion can still become an accredited Texas-bred but will only be be eligible for 50% of the alotted breeder awards.
+A foal by a non-accredited stallion whose dam is not next-bred to an accredited Texas stallion can still become an accredited Texas-bred but will only be be eligible for 50% of the allotted breeder awards.

 What is the Texas Stallion Stakes Series?

 The TSSS comprises six stakes races at Texas tracks for progeny of Texas stallions.
 There are a total of six races in the series with three races for colts/geldings and three races for fillies.
 There is a purse of $75,000 per division, per race, ($450,000 total for each crop), and there are races for both 2-year-olds and 3-year-olds.
 Purse money for the TSSS is generated from nomination fees.